gulden-geekbrains/version_control/git_howto.md

 git push - push from local to github

-git pull - pull from github to lacal version
+git pull - pull from github to local version

-git pull request - download github repo
+git pull request - send request to github repo